friends-of-presta/security-advisories/_posts/2023-02-07-stored-xss.md

 You must check every tables within your database which could store guest's input, at least against common XSS injection.
 You can find a list of potential hijacked events on [PrestaShop method Validate::isCleanHtml()](https://github.com/PrestaShop/PrestaShop/blob/develop/classes/Validate.php#L507)

-Be warn that you will probably face falses positives alerts which can be time consumming.
+Be warned that you will probably face falses positives alerts which can be time consumming.

 ### How CMS's core team can help ecosystem about CSP headers ?